pypa/pip/docs/html/user_guide.rst

 Constraints files are requirements files that only control which version of a requirement is installed, not whether it is installed or not.
-Their syntax and contents is a subset of :ref:Requirements Files, with several kinds of syntax not allowed: constraints must have a name, they cannot be editable, and they cannot specify extras.
+Their syntax and contents is a subset of :ref:`Requirements Files`, with several kinds of syntax not allowed: constraints must have a name, they cannot be editable, and they cannot specify extras.
 In terms of semantics, there is one key difference:
 Including a package in a constraints file does not trigger installation of the